Kinross Wolaroi School

 Kinross Wolaroi School is an independent Uniting Church co-educational early learning, primary, and secondary day and boarding school, located in Orange, New South Wales, 260 km west of Sydney, New South Wales, Australia.
 Established in 1886 it is the oldest school in Orange and operates across two campuses and serves students from early learning to Year 12.
 The modern school was formed in 1975 through the amalgamation of Wolaroi Methodist Boys' College and The Kinross School (formerly Presbyterian Ladies' College, Orange).

 Kinross Wolaroi is a non-selective school and educates approximately 1,100 students, including around 350 boarders, across three sections: Pre-Preparatory, Preparatory, and Senior School.

 The school's affiliations include the Association of Heads of Independent Schools of Australia, Junior School Heads Association of Australia, Australian Boarding Schools' Association, Association of Independent Co-Educational Schools, the Independent Schools Association, and Round Square.

 History

-The school traces its foundation to Weymouth House (est. 1886), later Wolaroi Methodist Boys' College, and Presbyterian Ladies' College, Orange (est. 1928), renamed The Kinross School in 1973.
-The two institutions amalgamated in 1975 as Kinross Wolaroi School, subsequently entering the Uniting Church in Australia in 1977.
+The school traces its origins to 1886 with the foundation of Weymouth House.
+In 1975, Weymouth House's successor, Wolaroi College, amalgamated with The Kinross School to form Kinross Wolaroi School, which subsequently enteried the Uniting Church in Australia in 1977.

 Wolaroi Methodist Boys' College

 1886-1925

-Weymouth House, a small privately owned school for boys, was established in 1886, in the Union Bank building, Orange.
-The School was established by Mr. Thomas H. Richards, the sole owner and teacher, having come to Orange from All Saints College in Bathurst.
-The School was a success, and in 1893 the Wolaroi mansion, built by Mr. John Charles McLachlan, was purchased, enabling the boys to move to a larger campus.
-The move led to a change of name for the school, to Wolaroi Grammar School.
+Weymouth House, was opened in 1886, in the Union Bank building in Orange.
+The School was founded by Thomas Henry Richards, who served as its sole owner and teacher after relocating to Orange from All Saints College in Bathurst.
+In 1893 Richards purchased the Wolaroi mansion, built by John Charles McLachlan, allowing the School to relocate to a larger campus.
+The move coincided with a change of name to Wolaroi Grammar School.

 The Union Bank Building in Orange, where Weymouth House was established in 1886.